oracle/node-oracledb/test/README.md

 See the License for the specific language governing permissions and limitations under the License.

+The node-oracledb test suite uses 'mocha', 'should' and 'async'.
+See LICENSE.md for relevant licenses.

 ## Running the complete test suite

 ### 1. Create a working directory